PaulBlanche/frugal/doc/src/contents/doc/0.9/03-guides/00-form-submission.md

 ## Cross-page form submission

-With the `action` attribute, you can submit the form to another route :
+With the `action` attribute, you can submit the form to another route:

 ```tsx
 import { RenderContext } from "https://deno.land/x/frugal@{{FRUGAL_VERSION}}/mod.ts";